benalicea06/benalicea06/README.md

 ### Hi there 👋
+I'm Benedict Alicea.
+I'm a Senior in high school taking programming classes at a community college.
+I am working with Unity and C# to develop two of my own video games by the end of the semester.
+I am very new to programming, and I hope to have some projects here by the end of the semester.

 <!--
 **benalicea06/benalicea06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.